-- .1 Construct stormwater management works progressively in accordance with the Stormwater Management Plan for Tributary 2 as approved by Council; and - .2 Construct stormwater drainage systems to roads, parks and lots as required by the MHIA and Council's Design Manual. - 10.1.5 Park - .1 Provide as part of the linear park that area of linear park generally as shown on Figure 4; - .2 Provide local parks generally as shown on Figure 4; - .3 Provide Park Enhancement Works in all parks.
+- .1 Construct stormwater management works progressively in accordance with the Stormwater Management Plan for Tributary 2 as approved by Council; and - .2 Construct stormwater drainage systems to roads, parks and lots as required by the MHIA and Council's Design Manual.

+10.1.5 Park

+- .1 Provide as part of the linear park that area of linear park generally as shown on Figure 4; - .2 Provide local parks integrated into the linear park system generally as shown on Figure 4; - .3 Provide Park Enhancement Works in all parks.